#48 RB · Miami Dolphins

 Your grade joins the crowd-sourced Fan Verdict.

-On the field, Donovan Edwards grades out as a shaky RB for Miami Dolphins (D+ Performance).
-That places him 44th of 181 graded running backs.
-Against that production, his deal reads as fairly priced on the Contract Value Index (C+) — the team is paying below what the play would command.
+On the field, Donovan Edwards grades out as a middling RB for Miami Dolphins (C Performance).
+That places him 72nd of 175 graded running backs.
+The money matches the play — the Contract Value Index lands at C+, fairly priced.
 The public read is mixed (C Sentiment), drawn from current news and social signal rather than the box score.
 As a prospect, expect these grades to move quickly as a real sample builds.

 Length